Brianjanes/QAP-4-Files-BJ/README.md

 - Validates user inputs to ensure data integrity.
 - Generates policy information receipts with detailed breakdowns of costs.
 - Supports input of claims information.
+- Writes all policy data to Policies.dat file.

 ## Requirements